 The island of Sveti Nikola lies only a kilometer from the Budva waterfront.
 This rocky island is home to a sheer cliff that rises 121 above the Adriatic waters.
 At the same time, other parts are home to wonderful sandy beaches, including three large beaches and numerous smaller ones.

 The only permanent inhabitants of this wonderful island are deer, but there are a few human-made facilities.
 There is, for example, a restaurant, a small harbor, a concrete waterfront, and restrooms.
 Nicknamed “Hawaii Island,” it makes for a great day trip from Budva, especially if you’re after a quieter day on the beach.

 Five kilometers (three miles) to the south of Budva lies Sveti Stefan.
 This unbelievably picturesque town is set on a peninsula and features 15th-century terracotta-roofed buildings.
 The whole town is now a luxury resort, but you can admire it from the mainland beach.

 This photogenic town is one of the best day trips from Budva.
 You don’t even have to drive to get to Sveti Stefan from Budva!
 There’s a seaside promenade between both places, running alongside beautiful beaches and through tiny coastal villages.
 On the way, you’ll find plenty of nice swimming and sunbathing spots, great restaurants with sea views, and various places where you can enjoy the sunset.

 How To Get To Budva, Montenegro

-Budva is served by two major highways.
+Two major highways serve Budva.
 The E80 runs along the Adriatic Sea coast and connects Budva with Kotor in the north and Ulcinj in the south.
 The M2.3 is an inland highway running from Budva to the capital city of Podgorica.

-Public transportation options from essentially all major towns in Montenegro is abundant as well.
+Public transportation options from essentially all major towns in Montenegro are abundant as well.
 This is, after all, the nation’s biggest tourist destination.